dustinevan/jogger/job-worker-service-0001.md

 ### Server
 The server implements a GRPC API with a service method for each of the CLI subcommands. see: [job_service.proto](https://github.com/dustinevan/jogger/blob/develop/pkg/proto/job_service.proto)

-`make grpc` generates the protobuf, grpc client, and grpc server stubs. `buf` is used internally.
+`make grpc` generates the protobuf, grpc client, and grpc server stubs.
+The actual code generation is done by [`buf`](https://buf.build/).

 after reading the username from the peer certificate the internal Job Manager API is called